 What a great word.
 I experienced such a moment a while ago, watching a speaker at a conference.
 The ‘non-tech founder’ of a tech start-up (who shall remain nameless) was up on stage sharing his story.
-It was an unremarkable speech, until the topic turned to the digital agency his business had engaged.
+It was an unremarkable speech, until the topic turned to the web marketing services his business had engaged.

 Suddenly, his passion ignited!
 But it wasn’t a rhapsody for his product or the people who’d helped him build it that I was watching – it was a complaint.